Performance should inform business decisions, and KPIs should drive actions.

 A performance indicator is a quantifiable measurement or data point used to gauge performance relative to some goal.
 As an example, some online retailers may have a goal to increase site traffic 50% in the next year.

-Relative to this goal, a performance indicator might be the number of unique visitors the site receives daily or which traffic sources send visitors (paid advertising, search engine optimization, brand or display advertising, a YouTube video, etc.)
+Relative to this goal, a performance indicator might be the number of unique visitors the site receives daily or which traffic sources send visitors (paid advertising, search engine optimization, brand or display advertising, a YouTube video, etc.) For some businesses, customer lifetime value is the most important KPI to track.

 What is a key performance indicator?